yunsuf/ipsa-vscode/CONTRIBUTING.md

 ## Coding Standards

-- Follow the existing code style
-- Write tests for new features
+- Follow the existing code style git add .- Write tests for new features
 - Update documentation for significant changes

 ## License